f-commerce statistics roundup: Facebook commerce by the numbers

 But beyond the shine, spin and hyperbole – is there any early data to back up the excitement?
 We’ve compiled a list of statistics related to f-commerce (this page will be an evolving resource, we’ll add more data as we receive it (there’s some interesting new data from Adgregate/WebTrends and Eventbrite we’re digesting and will add – please send any facts, figures findings for inclusion).

-1. First, f-commerce is already a viable retail platform
+1. f-commerce is already a viable retail platform

 - Top 3: The top 3 brands on Facebook (by fans) all sell directly on Facebook - Coca-Cola (24m), Starbucks (20m) and Disney (19m)